cohure/CHR2024-website/content/cfp.md

 - the expected key outcomes,
 - a short bio of each organiser or presenter, including their name, affiliation, email address
 - a plan for promoting the workshop to draw participants.
+- specific requirements, including but not limited to special equipment (e.g. audio/video), software, physical space arrangements,
+- any technical knowledge, skills, or experience participants should have prior to attending the workshop.

 ### Submission instructions and review process